Renault Captur: Second generation (JB/JE; 2019)

 The second-generation Captur debuted in July 2019.
 It is based on the newer CMF-B platform which also underpin the Clio V, the second-generation Nissan Juke and the European-spec Arkana.
 The second-generation Captur is around 110 mm longer than the outgoing model, which is complemented with 20 mm longer wheelbase.

-At launch, Renault announced a total of 11 exterior colors, 4 contrasting roof colors, and 3 customization packages available for the European market, resulting in 90 possible color schemes.
+At launch, Renault announced a total of 11 exterior colours, 4 contrasting roof colours, and 3 customization packages available for the European market, resulting in 90 possible colour schemes.

-The vehicle available with 1.0- and 1.3-liter petrol engines with power ranging from 100 to 155 PS.
+The vehicle available with 1.0- and 1.3-litre petrol engines with power ranging from 100 to 155 PS.
 The base engine is also available out of the factory with a dual-fuel LPG system.
-The sole diesel engine option is a 1.5-liter dCi unit in with 95 PS or 115 PS.
+The sole diesel engine option is a 1.5-litre dCi unit in with 95 PS or 115 PS.
 From 2020, the new Captur is available with a plug-in hybrid powertrain dubbed as the E-Tech which is capable of 45 km of pure electric range in mixed use.
 The tech features over 150 new patents from Renault.

-Top-spec versions is equipped with a 9.3-inch vertically-mounted touchscreen infotainment system, and a 10.2-inch digital instrument cluster screen.
+Top-spec versions is equipped with a 9.3-inch vertically mounted touchscreen infotainment system, and a 10.2-inch digital instrument cluster screen.
 Lower trim levels have a 7.0-inch touchscreen and a 7.0-inch instrument display.

-It is sold with its international Captur name from the first half of 2020 in South Korea, instead of being rebadged as the Renault Samsung QM3 as with the previous generation.
+In South Korea, the model is sold with its international Captur name from the first half of 2020, instead of being rebadged as the Renault Samsung QM3 as with the previous generation.

+Facelift

+The facelifted Captur was revealed on 4 April 2024 changes include: a restyled front fascia, new taillight graphics, the inclusion of the latest logo from Renault, removal of faux exhaust trim, leather and chrome materials removed in place for recyclable materials, a larger size for the digital instrument cluster and touchscreen information, and a new Esprit Alpine as the flagship trim replaced the RS Line.

 Mitsubishi ASX

 In September 2022, Mitsubishi Motors released the second-generation Mitsubishi ASX for the European market, which is a rebadged Captur.
-It will be sold in 2023 with five powertrain options from the Captur, ranging from petrol, mild hybrid, full hybrid and plug-in hybrid.
+It went on sale in March 2023 with five powertrain options from the Captur, ranging from petrol, mild hybrid, full hybrid and plug-in hybrid.
+The facelifted version will also be launched in the Australian market in 2025, being sold alongside the existing Captur.

+Safety

 Captur concept

 A concept car named Renault Captur was unveiled by Renault at the 2011 Geneva Motor Show.
 It was shown with the Renault Samsung badge at the 2012 Busan Motor Show.

 The Captur is a mini SUV, and it is the second of six concept cars showing Renaults future design directions.
 The first was the Renault DeZir.
 It was designed by Julio Lozano under the leadership of Renault's design chief Laurens Van den Acker.